Eye Opening Package Theft & Port Pirate Statistics (2025)

-Package theft, also known as porch piracy, has become a growing concern as more consumers rely on online shopping.
-With more than half of Americans receiving deliveries at least once a week, opportunities for theft are increasing.
-It's estimated that 1.7 million packages are stolen every day, leading to significant losses for both consumers and businesses.
+Package theft, commonly referred to as porch piracy, has become an increasing concern as more consumers turn to online shopping.
+With over half of Americans receiving deliveries at least once a week, the opportunities for theft are also on the rise.
+It is estimated that 1.7 million packages are stolen every day, resulting in significant losses for both consumers and businesses.

-Approximately 44% of Americans have had a package stolen, with the average stolen package valued at $140.
-In New York City alone, about 90,000 packages are stolen daily.
-Moreover, only around 11% of package thieves are caught, leaving many victims to cover the cost themselves, often spending nearly $200 to replace a stolen package.
+Approximately 44 million Americans have experienced package theft, with the average stolen package valued at $140.
+In New York City alone, around 90,000 packages are reported stolen daily.
+Furthermore, only about 11% of package thieves are caught, leaving many victims to absorb the costs themselves, often spending nearly $200 to replace their stolen items.

-In this blog, we will look into crucial package theft statistics for 2024.
-We'll examine current trends, including the frequency and financial impact of package thefts and the demographic factors and geographic areas most affected.
+In this blog, we will explore critical package theft statistics for 2025.
+We will examine current trends, including the frequency and financial impact of package thefts, as well as the demographic factors and geographic areas that are most affected.

-• 52% of package theft victims had their packages stolen from Amazon.
+• 79% of package theft victims have had multiple packages stolen in the past twelve months.

 • $143.45 is the average amount spent on security measures to prevent package theft.